Burkina Faso is ranked 9th lowest in the Human Development Index. With a population of just over 15.8 million, the average age of its citizens is 17.

 Flying in to Ouagadougou airport, all you can see for miles around is scrub and very red earth.
 Everything you touch has a fine coating of red soil.
 It begins to coat your throat after a few days.
 Life here is tough.
 You get the impression that for the vast majority every day is a struggle to survive.

 On exiting the airport, hawkers try to sell you SIM cards and cheap souvenirs as well as offer to exchange US dollars.
 I feel embarrassed as we are whisked away through the chaos into the hotel van.
-We are afforded a 5 minute glimpse of the real Ouagadougou before pulling into the sanctity of the Hotel Azalai Indépendance.
-This is the place where expats, mainly French, gather by the pool on a hot Sunday afternoon, enjoying the benefits of a cooling swim and a few beers.
+We are afforded a 5 minute glimpse of the real Ouagadougou before pulling into the sanctuary of the Hotel Azalai Indépendance.
+This is the place where expats, mainly French & Belgian, gather by the pool on a hot Sunday afternoon, enjoying the benefits of a cooling swim and a few beers.
 If it wasn’t for the anachronism of cell phones and free wifi, I could easily believe I was back in the days of Colonialism.
 I am, however, very grateful for the French influence on the bakeries.
 The bread and croissants are as good as in Parisian restaurants.
 The poor Ghanaians have been left a legacy of British cuisine at its worst!

 As soon as we leave the tranquility of our little oasis, we enter the chaos of cars, trucks, scooters, bikes and the occasional donkey and cart.
 Exhaust fumes, heat, dust and sweat can be overpowering as we try to navigate along the side of the road without being hit, in search of Burkinabé fabric.